-NPP allocation between green and structural biomass is estimated as a function of NPP, with increased allocation to C{Φ}^2 relative to C{Φ}^1 as NPP increases (Eq.
-A6).
-For calibration of this function we used an empirical dataset of NPP and carbon storage from about 500 sites in the northern Eurasia, collected by Bazilevich [1993].
-The same data were used for calibrating parameterizations for the turnover time of biomass τ{Φ}^i , i = 1, 2, which is assumed to be a function of NPP (Eq.
-A7).
+to C{Φ}^2 relative to C{Φ}^1 as NPP increases (A6).
+For calibration of this function, we used an empirical data set of NPP and carbon storage from about 500 sites in the northern Eurasia, collected by Bazilevich [1993].
+The same data were used for calibrating parameterizations for the turnover time of biomass τ{Φ}^i , i = 1, 2, which is assumed to be a function of NPP (A7).
 The turnover time of soil carbon τ{Φ}^i , i = 3, 4, is a function of the mean annual temperature following the approach by Schimel et al. [1994].
 The annual maximum of LAI is assumed to be proportional to the green biomass.

-For simulation of the global 13C budget the grass fraction is diagnostically separated into fractions of C3 and C4 types, g_3 and $g - g_3$ correspondingly, applying a coldest month temperature threshold similar to Eq.
-(A17) of Haxeltine and Prentice [1996].
-The only simulated difference between C_3 and C_4 grasses is 13C fractionation (see Table 3).
-Results for the terrestrial carbon cycle from the AOVC-0K simulation are presented in the Figs. 2, 3.
+[13] For simulation of the global 13C budget the grass fraction is diagnostically separated into fractions of C3 and C4 types, g_3 and $g - g_3$ correspondingly, applying a coldest month temperature threshold similar to the work of Haxeltine and Prentice [1996, equation (A17)].
+The only simulated difference between C3 and C4 grasses is 13C fractionation (see Table 3).
+Results for the terrestrial carbon cycle from the AOVC-0K simulation are presented in the Figures 2 and 3.
 For potential vegetation (without historical deforestation), the model estimates global NPP of 56 PgC yr-1 and biomass and soil carbon of 850 and 1080 PgC, respectively.
-Most of the carbon (ca. 85%) is allocated to the C_3 -photosynthesis pathway and the remaining carbon (15%) to the C_4 -pathway.
+Most of the carbon (ca. 85%) is allocated to the C3 photosynthesis pathway and the remaining carbon (15%) to the C4 pathway.
 The globally averaged δ^{13} C fractionation factor for terrestrial biosphere is 0.984.

 2.2.3.
+Vegetation Dynamics

-Vegetation Dynamics.
-To account for the sub-grid scale processes of vegetation succession, we apply linear equations (A8-A9) for simulating the dynamics of the PFT fractions.
-The model implies that the vegetation cover reacts to any climate change with a relaxation towards a new equilibrium with a time scale determined by the turnover time of the structural biomass.
-For instance, if the climate becomes more wet and the equilibrium fraction of trees increases, then the trees become more successful in competing with grasses and occupy an additional fraction of land within the large grid cell with a time scale of tree growth.
-In vicinity of an equilibrium, Eq.
-(A8) is a linearized version of the evolutionary model for vegetation dynamics [Svirezhev, 1999] which accounts for competition between trees and grasses in the idealized form.
-With respect to the dynamics of the northern treeline under CO2-induced climate change, VE-CODE shows similar performance to other dynamic global vegetation models [Cramer et al., 2001].
+[14] To account for the subgrid-scale processes of vegetation succession, we apply linear equations (A8) and (A9) for simulating the dynamics of the PFT fractions.
+The model implies that the vegetation cover reacts to any climate change with a relaxation toward a new equilibrium with a timescale determined by the turnover time of the structural biomass.
+For instance, if the climate becomes more wet and the equilibrium fraction of trees increases, then the trees become more successful in competing with grasses and occupy an additional fraction of land within the large grid cell with a timescale of tree growth.
+In vicinity of an equilibrium, (A8) is a linearized version of the evolutionary model for vegetation dynamics [Svirezhev, 1999] which accounts for competition between trees and grasses in the idealized form.
+With respect to the dynamics of the northern tree line under CO2-induced climate change, VECODE shows similar performance to other dynamic global vegetation models [Cramer et al., 2001].